** Note ** Revised and updated, January, 2020

 Or . . .
 Whatever

 Call things what you will.
 Can you add split shot to a euro nymphing rig?
 Can you add a Thingamambobber to a euro nymphing rig?
 Can you fish streamers on the same rig?
 Of course, but by the common understanding of the term, that makes things pretty confusing.
 Therefore, I refer to all of these tactics (and more) as the Mono Rig system.

-And as the general understanding of these fly fishing techniques grows, it’s probably helpful to consider the terms used to describe things.
+And as the general understanding of these fly fishing techniques grows, it’s probably helpful to consider the terms we use to describe them.

 Fish hard, friends.